| General Sherman and the

 was on Bush Street, at about the intersection of Stockton.
 It lighted up within, but the door

+was locked.
 The Governor knocked at the door, and in

 inquiry from insideWhos